jjzhao05/Fly-Learns-Gambling/README.md

 # Fly connectome blackjack

-Teaching a fly the finest human experience, gambling.
+Teaching a fly the finest of all human experiences: gambling.

 It's actually just a Q-learning layer, which picks hit/stand/double/split, on top of the connectome of a fruit fly.